Jay-MM/pro-l-ame/README.md

     Community Impact: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-    Consequence: A permanent ban from any sort of public interaction within the community.
+    Consequence: A permanent ban from any sort of public interaction within the community."

 ## Tests